PhilippeSigaud/D-templates-tutorial/D-templates-tutorial.md

 ## Predicate Templates

 When you find yourself typing again and again the same `is`{.d} expression or the same complicated constraint, it's time to abstract it into another template, a `bool`{.d}-becoming one.
-If you have a look [this section](#istype), you'll see a way to test if a particular piece of D code is OK (compilable) or not.
+If you have a look at [this section](#istype), you'll see a way to test if a particular piece of D code is OK (compilable) or not.
 Another way to obtain this is by using `__traits(compiles, some Code)`{.d}.

 In [Examples](#examples), the section [Type Sorcery](#mapping-filtering-and-folding-types) shows another example of a predicate template.

 ### Testing for a member

-For example, if you want to test is some type can be serialized, through a `size_t serialize()`{.d} member function:
+For example, if you want to test if some type can be serialized, through a `size_t serialize()`{.d} member function:

 ```{.d}